Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 for metadata purposes
     * `--clear-tables` will clear tables instead of deleting them
     * `--poolid` will target a specific pool id
-* `sas create` will create a SAS key for individual blob or file objects.
+* `sas create` will create a SAS key for containers, file shares, individual blobs or file objects.
     * `STORAGE_ACCOUNT` is the storage account link to target.
 This link must be specified as a credential.
-    * `PATH` is the object path.
-Container or File shares are invalid paths.
+    * `PATH` is the Azure storage path including the container or file share name
-    * `--create` adds a create permission
+    * `--create` adds a create permission (only applicable to objects)
     * `--delete` adds a delete permission
+    * `--list` adds a list permission (only applicable to container/file share)
-    * `--file` creates a file sas rather than a blob sas
+    * `--file` creates a file SAS rather than a blob SAS
     * `--read` adds a read permission
     * `--write` adds a write permission